Uncle-Sagbag/seso-website/src/index.md

 ### Infantry-focused Combat

 Infantry is the backbone of the unit and every vehicle is meant to support it.
-Most common roles we offer are engineer, medic, machinegunner, designated marksman, sniper, scout, squad leader, team leader, UAV operator, radio operator,
+Most common roles we offer are engineer, medic, machinegunner, designated marksman, sniper, scout, squad leader, team leader, UAV operator, and radio operator.

 ### S.E.S.O.
 Storyline Operations